Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Backed by a solid repayment history, businesses can secure balloon loans, particularly for long-term projects with delayed cash inflows, such as constructing a hydroelectric plant.
 Balloon loans mitigate early liquidity constraints, reducing the impact of high-interest payments during the initial phases of such ventures.

-4. Adjusted rate loans
+4. Adjusted-rate loans

 Under this type of loan, the interest rate is adjusted periodically, typically every six months or annually, based on the prevailing market rate, enabling borrowers to manage fluctuations in interest rates more effectively.

-Advantages of balloon payments
+Advantages of Balloon Payments

-Here are the advantages of balloon payment:
+Here are the advantages of the balloon finance scheme:

 1. Initial low instalments: Balloon payments facilitate lower initial instalments during the loan term, providing borrowers with financial breathing space, especially when immediate returns on investment are uncertain.